fixrb/spectus/README.md

 ## Results

-There are two cases:
+There are two possibilities:

-* when an expectation is `true`, an instance of `Spectus::Result::Pass` is returned;
+* when an expectation is `true`, a `Spectus::Result::Pass` object is returned;
-* when an expectation is `false`, an instance of `Spectus::Result::Fail` is raised.
+* when an expectation is `false`, a `Spectus::Result::Fail` error is raised.

 Both instances share the same interface.